Japan Atomic Energy Agency

 The training is held upon application from the organization.
 We adjust the contents and curriculum according to the requests in addition to the number of participants, schedule, location, and equipment to be used.

-The training will be conducted by the lecturers dispatched from JAEA/NEAT.
-If the training includes practices, the organization is required to provide the training venue and equipment for the practices.
-If not, video conferencing systems are available for remote lectures.
+The training will be held at JAEA/NEAT or conducted by the lecturers dispatched from JAEA/NEAT.
+Video conferencing systems are available for remote lectures.

 Training course name Frequency Number of participants